jeiros/MDRun/README.md

 ### Scheduler
 At the moment only the `pbs` job scheduler is implemented.

+### HPC_job
+Set this to 'true' if the job is going to be run in the HPC at Imperial.
+Set to 'false' of leave empty if you want to run on a local machine that has torque installed.

 ### PBS settings
 These settings are used to build the [PBS directives](https://www.osc.edu/supercomputing/batch-processing-at-osc/pbs-directives-summary) as headers.
 * **walltime** Specify the walltime to be used in format `hh:m:s`.